albarpambagio/JJM-attrition-rate/docs/data_preparation_and_eda.md

 - Feature engineering is used to create interpretable and potentially predictive features.
 - EDA highlights relationships between attrition and key variables (e.g., department, satisfaction).

+## Data Pipeline Updates

+The data pipeline now includes an additional step where SHAP feature importance is calculated after model training.
+The most important features, as determined by SHAP values, are selected and used to create a new SQLite database (`results/feature_monitor.db`).
+This database is used as the data source for the Metabase dashboard, ensuring that the visualizations reflect the most relevant factors influencing employee attrition.

+Key output files:
+- `results/shap_feature_importance.csv`: Contains SHAP values for all features
+- `results/feature_monitor.db`: SQLite database with selected features for dashboarding

 ---

 *This document summarizes the data preparation and EDA steps as implemented in the attrition analysis pipeline.
 Update as new steps or findings are added.*